Table of contents

 Average weekly earnings (AWE) is the ONS' lead indicator of short-term changes in earnings.
 It is designed to capture monthly changes in the AWE of employees in Great Britain.
 AWE is based on the Monthly Wages and Salaries Survey (MWSS), which covers employees working in businesses with 20 or more employees in all industrial sectors in Great Britain (an adjustment is made for smaller businesses, using factors derived from the Annual Survey of Hours and Earnings (ASHE)).
 Aggregate data are collected from businesses on total amount paid and number of people being paid.
 This gives timely information on short-term trends in earnings but lacks the detail available from ASHE.

 HM Revenue and Customs' (HMRC's) data include information on people paid through the Pay As You Earn (PAYE) Real Time Information (RTI) system.
 Statistics are based on people who are employed in at least one job, and monthly estimates of aggregate pay reflect the average of such people for each day of the calendar month.
-As is the case for ASHE, published figures focus on median monthly pay; however, mean pay is also available and so are breakdowns by region and pay distribution.
+As is the case for ASHE, published figures focus on median monthly pay; however, mean pay is also available and so are breakdowns by industry, age-band, various geographies and pay distribution.

-AWE versus PAYE RTI
+AWE compared with HMRC PAYE RTI

 Main differences